lin380/coursebook/docs/03-understanding-data.md

 PROJECT:

 - Annotated references, goal(s), finding(s), data/ dataset (sampling frame), measures (variables), how well the data address the goal/ research purpose?

-GOALS:

-This chapter will cover the areas of data and information in the DIKI Hierarchy.

-- Objective data: population
-- Subjective data: sample/ corpus
-- Relational data: datasets (curated/ transformed)

 -->